1805May07Java/1805May07Batch/Week6/docs/orm.md

 * [good reference](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/orm.html#orm-hibernate-straight)
 * Hibernate code has no knowledge of spring
 * Can still leverage DI, AOP, and other Spring features
+* session which executes within the application context
+* session is managed by spring (unless you configure JTA - Java Transaction API)

 # Overview of integration with Hibernate
 * Define 3 Spring Beans